Due to the demands of social development and the increasing applications of robots, there is a growing need for intelligent robots.

 - Hybrid algorithm

-These methods have achieved certain research results when the obstacle environment is known or unknown.
+These methods have demonstrated promising research outcomes in scenarios where the obstacle environment is either known or unknown.

-It is usually composed of camera, image capture card, and computer.
+The visual system is a crucial component of autonomous robots and typically comprises a camera, image capture card, and computer.

-The work of the robot vision system includes:
+The primary functions of a robot vision system include:

 - Image acquisition